joshualande/joshualande.github.io/_drafts/2014-04-02-redirect-permalink-jekyll-github.md

 ---
 layout: post
-title: How to Redirect Old Permalinks in Jekyll Using Github Pages and the jekyll-redirect-from Plugin
+title: How to Redirect Old URLs in Jekyll Using Github Pages and the jekyll-redirect-from Plugin
 comments: true
-permalink: redirect-permalink-jekyll-github
+permalink: redirect-urls-jekyll-github
 ---

 Often, when changing the permalink structure of your blog or migrating